Yesh2344/Student-Planner/README.md

 2. **Completing Tasks**: Select a task and click "Complete Task"
 3. **Exporting Tasks**: Click "Export to CSV" to save your tasks

+Simple Python Script for daily planning the day.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.